andrewholgate/docker-drupal-php70-example/README.md

 # Configuration

-## Project directories and paths
+## Project Assumptions

-This example make the assumption that your project root is installed under ` ~/develop/projects/drupal-example`.
-Consider to change this value when you copy the [docker-compose.yml.dist](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/docker-compose.yml.dist#L9)
+The default configuration assumes that the project is installed under [`~/develop/projects/drupal-example`](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/docker-compose.yml.dist#L9)

-Unless you do not change the [setup.sh](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/setup.sh), be aware that the project root should contain the following subdirectories `repo/docroot`.
-The `docroot`  will be served as (public directoy)[https://github.com/andrewholgate/docker-drupal-project-example/blob/master/setup.sh#L5-L6) by Apache.
-In other word your Drupal files should be under `docroot`.
+By default, the project root should contain the sub-directory `repo/docroot` with `docroot` being served as the [document root](https://github.com/andrewholgate/docker-drupal-project-example/blob/master/setup.sh#L5-L6) by Apache.